intel/media-driver/docs/media_features.md

 * \* For SFC path, there are NOT real 16bit, SFC precision is 12bit; For kernel path, we support real 16bit.
 * TGL/DG1/SG1 capable of max resolution: 16K; ICL/JSL/EHL/SKL/BXT/KBL/BDW capable of max resolution: 4k.
+* Composition path does not support conversion from BT2020 RGB to BT2020 YUV, BT2020->BT601/BT709, BT601/BT709 -> BT2020.
+So if some formats, RGB444 planar for example, are only supported by compositon path, make sure the color space isn't BT2020.

 ##### Resolution definition: 2k=2048x2048, 4k=4096x4096, 8k=8192x8192, 16k=16384x16384